susannasiebert/pVAC-Seq/docs/prerequisites.rst

 Cufflinks
 ^^^^^^^^^

-Cufflinks files can be added as optional inputs to pVAC-Seq to extract gene and transcript expression data for downstream filtering.
+pVAC-Seq optionally accepts Cufflinks files as inputs to extract gene and transcript expression data for downstream filtering.

 Installation instructions for Cufflinks can be found on their `GitHub page <https://github.com/cole-trapnell-lab/cufflinks#install-quick-start>`_.